core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Example 5 # {#sec-example-edhoc-comb-req}

-In the example shown in {{fig-example-edhoc-comb-req}}, message exchanges are protected over the following legs.
+In the example shown in {{fig-example-edhoc-comb-req}}, message exchanges are protected as follows.

 * End-to-end, between the client and the server.
 The client uses the OSCORE Sender ID 0x5f when using OSCORE with the server.